oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 formed by serializing an object containing the salt, the claim value, and optionally the claim name.
 This ensures that issuer and verifier use the same input to their digest derivation algorithms and avoids issues with canonicalization of JSON values that would lead to different digests.
-The Issuer-Issued Disclosures Object therefore maps claim names to JSON-encoded arrays.
+The II-Disclosures Object therefore maps claim names to JSON-encoded arrays.

 ## Sending SD-JWT and Issuer-Issued Disclosures Object during Issuance

-For transporting the Issuer-Issued Disclosures Object together with the SD-JWT from the issuer to the holder, the Issuer-Issued Disclosures Object is base64url-encoded and appended to the SD-JWT using a period character `.` as the separator.
+For transporting the II-Disclosures Object together with the SD-JWT from the issuer to the holder, the II-Disclosures Object is base64url-encoded and appended to the SD-JWT using a period character `.` as the separator.

-The Issuer-Issued Disclosures Object and SD-JWT are implicitly linked through the digest values of the claims in the Issuer-Issued Disclosures Object that is included in the SD-JWT.
-To ensure that the correct Issuer-Issued Disclosures Object and
-SD-JWT pairings are being used, the holder SHOULD verify the binding between Issuer-Issued Disclosures Object and SD-JWT as defined in the Verification Section of this document.
+The II-Disclosures Object and SD-JWT are implicitly linked through the digest values of the claims in the II-Disclosures Object that is included in the SD-JWT.
+To ensure that the correct II-Disclosures Object and SD-JWT pairings are being used, the holder SHOULD verify the binding between II-Disclosures Object and SD-JWT as defined in the Verification Section of this document.

 For Example 1, the combined format looks as follows: